RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse): an automated tool in Chrome DevTools that audits for performance, accessibility, progressive web apps, SEO and more.
 - [JSHint](https://jshint.com/): a linter for JavaScript, to help identify coding problems
 - [Prettier VS Code plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): a code formatter that helps with code formatting, which is good for creating a consistent style.
+- [ScreenToGif](https://www.screentogif.com/): to make screen recordings and turn them into gifs.

 ---